Pod-42/Capstone-Project/project_spec.md

 ## App Overview

 ### Description
-FootyNow aims to keep soccer fans across the globe up dated on current soccer news including scores, team news and general press coverage over football teams.
+FootyNow aims to keep soccer fans across the globe updated on current soccer news including scores, team news and general press coverage over football teams.

 ### App Evaluation

 <!-- Evaluation of your app across the following attributes -->

-- **Description:** A digital platform for delivering footbal updates and information to soccer fans across the globe.
+- **Description:** A digital platform for delivering football updates and information to soccer fans across the globe.
 It aims to provide users with an easy and convenient way to receive live updates on information regarding their favorite teams around the world.
 - **Mobile:** This football app is well-suited for the mobile platform.
-With most people seen carrying a mobile device wherever they go, the app can enable users to stay in tuned regardsless of their location.
+With most people seen carrying a mobile device wherever they go, the app can enable users to stay in tune regardsless of their location.
 - **Story:** With the popularity of football increasing each and every year, the information demand is also increasing.
-Users need ways to get access to high quality updates in the fastest and easiest way possibles.
+Users need ways to get access to high-quality updates in the fastest and easiest way possible.
 - **Market:** The football app market is competitive, but it remains a lucrative industry.
 The growth of the popularity of sports is undeniables.
 Success in this market depends on identifying a unique selling proposition, catering to specific niches, or providing features that set it apart from the competition.
 Understanding the target audience and their needs is key.
 - **Habit Forming:** For the football app to be successful, it should be habit-forming.
 This can be achieved through personalized content recommendations, push notifications, and user engagement features.
 The app should aim to create a routine where users rely on it for their daily news updates.
-- **Scope:** The app aims to provide high quality content for most professional leagues around the globe.
+- **Scope:** The app aims to provide high-quality content for most professional leagues around the globe.

 ## Product Spec